DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 Mathematically, this appears in two layers:

-1. the standard self-supervised contrastive loss is close to a supervised contrastive loss that excludes same-class negatives
+1. the standard self-supervised contrastive loss is close to a supervised contrastive loss that excludes same-class negatives,
-2. under shared training randomness, the learned representation geometry can remain closely aligned as well
+2. and under shared training randomness, the learned representation geometry can remain closely aligned as well, even if the parameters diverge.

 So the semantic behavior of self-supervised contrastive learning is not as mysterious as it first seems.

-The objective is already closer to supervised learning than the name suggests, and the learned geometry often reflects that closeness throughout training.
+The objective is already closer to supervised learning than the label “self-supervised” suggests, and the learned geometry often reflects that closeness throughout training.